ankschoubey/blog/src/content/post/life-blog/57-communication-during-conflict.md

 Rather than interrupting, wait for when the person has stopped.
 Even if they are are saying something that you don’t agree with.
 Let them speak completely.
 This not only helps understand the other person better, this is more respectful.

-## Don’t present your arguments early on.
+## Don’t present your arguments early on

 This makes someone jump to a different tangium.
 Your goal is to understand their points.